Practice drawing through a meetup

 Organize your own drawing learn sessions

 A friend of mine had a great idea.
-She is studying art specialized in drawing and painting, so she organizes monthly meetings to teach others.
-Well, it is more casual, which means, friends meet-up at different places to draw.
-She was there to help, if we wanted a few tips.
+She is studying art, specialized in drawing and painting, so she organizes monthly meetings to teach others.
+Well, it is more casual, which means, friends meet-up to draw.
+The locations change frequently for new inspiration.
+She was there to help if needed.

 6 good places for a meetup

 Not all Caffé or coffee shops have tables which are big enough, but some of them do have enough space for the drawing materials.
 The positive side is that you can buy delicious snacks and drinks. ~I really like the scent of the coffee~ Also since people are not in a rush, you can practice drawing humans.